vittoriom/CleanroomLogger/BREAKING-CHANGES.md

 ## 1.1.0

 1. The dependency on CleanroomBase has been removed.
 As a result, `CleanroomASL.xcodeproj` will no longer build `CleanroomBase.framework`.
 If your project references `CleanroomBase.framework` solely as a result of a previous version of CleanroomASL, you may safely remove it.
 Otherwise, if your project continues to use CleanroomBase, [you will need to integrate with it directly](https://github.com/emaloney/CleanroomBase/blob/master/INTEGRATION.md).

+## 1.2.0

+**This release uses version 2.0 of the Swift language, and therefore requires Xcode 7 or higher.**